 “No, I don’t think it would have happened the way it did.
 I probably wouldn’t know that I was gay, either.
 But how’s that going to help me?
 If I say to Mom ‘You turned me gay by forcing me to move in with the Williams,’ she’ll say, ‘Okay, then I’m going to move you away from him so you can become straight again.’”

 “That’s not what I’m saying… or is it.
 Damn, I don’t know.”

 “Being gay is something you were born with, Curt.
 Despite the rhetoric you hear on TV, being gay is not a choice.
-Think about it, why would someone choose to be gay?
-No one would choose to be gay.
 Being gay is genetic.
 Where, and why, it’s in your genes no one knows yet.
 It doesn’t appear that there is a specific gay gene.
 It’s more likely a combination of genetic markers that directs someone to prefer a partner of their own sex.

 “What about bi?
 Is that something I could have been born with?”

 “There’s a theory, untested so it’s unproven, that sexuality is a continuum with heterosexual — straight — at one end and homosexuality — gay — at the other.
 In the middle is bisexuality.
 So, in a way you can think of it as a yardstick.
 The theory is that you can be anywhere along that ruler, so you might be mostly straight and somewhat gay or the opposite or somewhere between gay and bi.
 I think it’s a reasonal premise.
 So if the only male you’re attracted to is Tom, you could be somewhere between bi and gay.